zouheyr/modlingR/README.md

 # modlingR
-set of samples show what we can do with R in Actuarial Modeling
+A set of samples codes show what we can do with R in Actuarial Modeling